intermine/internships/guidance/students-accepted.md

 ---
 layout: page
 permalink: /guidance/students-accepted/
+title: Advice for accepted students
 ---

-# Advice for accepted students

 First of all, welcome to InterMine!
 We're excited to have you working with us this year.